MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-first-experiment-automated-ml.md

    1. Choose the *bankmarketing_train.csv* file on your local computer.
 You downloaded this file as a [prerequisite](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
    1. Select **Next**.

-      When the upload finishes, the **Data preview** area is prepopulated based on the file type.
+      When the upload finishes, the **Data preview** area is populated based on the file type.

    1. In the **Settings** form, review the values for your data.
 Then select **Next**.